Vretu-Dev/NewUpdateFixes/README.md

 - Cola has pre 13.5 movement speeds
 - Cola has pre 13.5 health drain
-- SCP-500 can cure the Traumatized effect caused by SCP-106 - (suggested by Follow The Owl – not related to 13.5, but included as an extra feature)
+- SCP-500 can cure the Traumatized effect caused by SCP-106
-- Jailbird flash effect has pre 13.5.1, lasting 4 seconds

 Each of these features is configurable, allowing them to be enabled or disabled as desired.